 The Positive Effects of Remote Work

-Work flexibility, including remote work, has such a positive impact on mental health that almost every individual surveyed out of 3000 has said that having a more flexible job would hugely benefit their quality of life.
+Work flexibility, including remote work, has such a positive impact on mental health that almost every individual surveyed out of 3,000 people recently said that having a more flexible job would hugely benefit their quality of life.

 The two main benefits to having a flexible job are a healthier work and life balance and lack of stress relating to daily commuting.